Gregorio: Business is booming for all these private facilities. It's a growth market.

 - The titular "school" in Joe vs. Elan School is described as part private profit prison and part cult.
 The narrator repeatedly notes that the school requires a yearly tuition of tens of thousands of dollars for each inmate, meaning multiple souls being tortured there amounts to millions of dollars of profit for its owner and administrators.
 To that end, the school itself decides when the program ends for a student, and they are not averse to Moving the Goalposts to make a bigger profit.

 - The Simpsons:

-- The epilogue of the episode "The PTA Disbands" showcased Springfield Elementary becoming one of these in order to provide money to raise the budget.
-Which meant psychotic killers and violent robbers sharing the classroom space with innocent kids (and Bart).
-And the teachers don't care one bit.
+- The epilogue of "The PTA Disbands" showcases Springfield Elementary becoming one of these in order to provide money to raise the budget — which meant psychotic killers and violent robbers sharing the classroom space with innocent kids (and Bart).
+The teachers don't care one bit.

 - The Corrections Corporation of America was founded in 1983 with the stated goal of making prisons cheaper to run.

-- The 2008 "Cash for Kids" scandal involved a pair of Pennsylvania judges being tried and convicted of accepting bribes from for profit prisons to impose harsh sentences on juvenile offenders in order to increase the occupancy of said prisons.
+- The 2008 "Kids for Cash" scandal involved a pair of Pennsylvania judges, Michael Conahan and Mark Ciavarella, being tried and convicted of accepting kickbacks from for-profit juvenile detention centers in exchange for imposing harsh sentences on juvenile offenders in order to increase the occupancy of said detention centers.